Dictionary » Positive Words » Discriminatory – Meaning, Definition, Synonyms and Antonyms

 Definition

 The word is commonly used in legal, educational, and workplace settings to identify and address inequality.
-Societies aiming for fairness strive to identify and eliminate discriminatory practices to promote inclusion and respect for human dignity.
+Societies aiming for fairness try to recognize and eliminate discriminatory practices to support inclusion and respect for human dignity.

 Etymology

 The word “discriminatory” is derived from the Latin verb discriminare, meaning “to divide or separate.”
 It combines dis- (apart) and crimen (judgment or accusation).
 The root idea was to distinguish or judge between things.
-In English, “discriminate” originally meant to make distinctions, which could be neutral or positive.
-However, by the 19th century, the term “discriminatory” evolved to describe unjust or biased distinctions—especially in social, political, or legal contexts.
-It began to highlight behaviors that unfairly target or exclude people based on identity or background.
+In English, discriminate originally meant to make distinctions, which could be neutral or even positive.

 Example Sentences

-- The company faced legal action for implementing discriminatory hiring practices.
+• The company faced legal action after evidence showed discriminatory hiring practices.

-- Discriminatory laws can prevent equal access to education and healthcare.
+• Discriminatory laws and enforcement can block equal access to education and healthcare.

-- It’s important to recognize and challenge discriminatory behavior in daily life.
+• It’s important to recognize and challenge discriminatory behavior in daily life, even when it’s subtle.

 Discriminatory Synonyms